- All Topics

 - Buyer's Guide

 What do clocks, skateboards and industrial machinery have in common?
 They all rely on bearings to maintain their smooth rotational movements.
 However, to achieve reliability, they must be maintained and handled correctly.
-This will ensure a long bearing service life, preventing many common issues that can result in bearing failure and costly downtime.
+This can either be done manually, or with the help of an automatic lubrication system.
+Either way, this will ensure a long bearing service life, preventing many common issues that can result in bearing failure and costly downtime.
 Let's dive into ten top tips for optimal bearing care.

 To avoid contaminants including moisture, dust or dirt entering the bearing, they should be handled and stored correctly.
 Firstly, bearings should be stored horizontally in their original packaging in a clean, dry and room temperature environment.
 When bearings are unnecessarily handled, for example, if their wrappings are prematurely removed, this can expose them to corrosion or contaminants.
 Bearings are delicate components and should be treated with care.
 As such, components that have been dropped shouldn’t be used as this could lead to premature failure.